NC3-LU/cases_web/_knowhow/glossary/AntiVirus.markdown

 * You should set up a specialised service to analyse suspicious or doubtful files.
 The IT department or an external expert can open the files in a specialised environment.
 * If infection is suspected, scan your computer with an antivirus program on a live CD
 * Since some malicious code (worms) exploits technical vulnerabilities, you should always apply [patches]({% link _knowhow/glossary/Patches.markdown %}) and updates to your operating system and any applications used on the system in question.
-* Since some malicious code (worms) uses automated mechanisms to spread itself, [the network should be partitioned] ({% link _knowhow/glossary/NetworkSegmentation.markdown %})using a firewall and computers should be protected with firewalls.
+* Since some malicious code (worms) uses automated mechanisms to spread itself, [the network should be partitioned]({% link _knowhow/glossary/NetworkSegmentation.markdown %})using a firewall and computers should be protected with firewalls.
 These systems can also help prevent data exfiltration by Trojan horses.

 ## Security policy
 Write and apply the following sectoral policies: